-Ground Beef Chilaquiles with Pumpkin Jalapeno Salsa, a Mexican breakfast/brunch dish made with corn tortilla chips, a quick homemade salsa, beef, cheese, sour cream, fried eggs, and other fresh toppings.
+Ground Beef Chilaquiles with Pumpkin Jalapeno Salsa, a Mexican breakfast/brunch dish made with corn tortilla chips, homemade salsa, beef, cheese, sour cream, fried eggs, and others.

 Chilaquiles is the plural for 'chilaquil' which means "torn up old hat".
-To make this dish, old tortillas and leftovers salsa (such as red salsa, green salsa, and moles/sauces) are used.
+To make this dish, use old tortillas and leftovers salsa (such as red salsa, green salsa, and moles/sauces) .

 The quick pumpkin jalapeno salsa can be prepared ahead of time and used in more than one dish.
 It can even be served with corn tortilla chips as an appetizer for a party or Thanksgiving.

 The ground beef was prepared within 10 minutes using taco seasoning, water, and red wine vinegar.
-Yes... it was as simple as that, and was delicious!
+Yes... it was as simple as that, and was delish!

 - For the Corn Tortilla Chips:

-- 10 small tortilla rounds (preferably old or dry), cut into quarters
+- 10 small tortilla rounds cut into quarters, preferably old or dry

 - Vegetable oil to fry